01JoshC/DailyBreadStartup/README.md

 - [x] **Multiple React components** My leaderboard, login, about, and read pages are delivered using React.
 This is clealry visible in the project URL where the .html extension is absent.
 I changed several componets to use React bootstrap components.
 - [x] **React router** I am using React Router to handle navigation between the different views.

+## React deliverable
+- [x] **React useState and useEffect hooks** I am using useState and useEffect in several components.
+The login component uses useState to manage the userName and authState.
+The read component uses useEffect to fetch bible text from an API when the component mounts.
+- [x] **Multiple react components that implement or mock all app functionality** My login component handles login, logout, and register functionality.
+The read component displays bible text.
+The leaderboard component displays high scores.
+The about component provides information about the app.